koo5/BtrFsGit/README.md

 * finding shared parent by simply listing the snapshots dirs
 * config files - for configuring your "remotes", for example.

-## current todo
-* what happens when there is only an incomplete snapshot on target? it should be rw, so the receive should fail.
-Do we want to get into ensuring that a snapshot is complete before using it?
-This sounds more like snazzer territory, but otoh, we can at least refuse to use .tmp's by default?

 ## planned features
 * automatically saving and propagating `sub list` dumps - to allow finding shared parents also for offine generating of send streams, even across multiple machine hops
 * Generating a send stream, and applying it later.